APoulad/Forecasting-NOx-Emissions/README.md

 ## More Details

-See the [presentation](Presentation/NOx_Forecasting_Presentation.pdf) or [video](https://youtu.be/8q6dSmISfhU) for more details on the background, motivation, and technical approach for this project.
+See the [PowerPoint presentation](Presentation/NOx_Forecasting_Presentation.pdf) or [video](https://youtu.be/8q6dSmISfhU) for more details on the background, motivation, and technical approach for this project.

 ## Authors